delhi-trafficdensity-dataset/delhi-trafficdensity-dataset/README.md

 Above image shows the state of traffic data available from the intersection.
 As we see, we have a full working system only for 40 days.
-On other days, there were issues like camera power failure, power adaptor failure, communication line failure between camera and compute device,
+On other days, there were issues like camera power failure, power adaptor failure, communication line failure between camera and compute device, compute device hang or power off, etc.

 ### Distribution of Hourly densities for the 3 approaches